The Case of the 18th c. New England Farmhouse

 Cory House Awards

-Besides the accolades of the local historic town, Timothy Bryant Architects has received the Sarah R. Delano Preservation Award which is only given to those who have made ” outstanding contributions to rehabilitation, restoration and interpretation of the historic character and environment of Greater New Bedford.”
-He also received a preservation and rehabilitation award from the Massachussetts Historical Commission.
+Besides the accolades from the local historic town, Timothy Bryant Architects has received the Sarah R. Delano Preservation Award which is only given to those who have made " outstanding contributions to rehabilitation, restoration and interpretation of the historic character and environment of Greater New Bedford.”
+He also received a preservation and rehabilitation award from the Massachusetts Historical Commission.

 A classicist by training and a purist by heart, Timothy Bryant was born and raised in Windsor and High Wycombe, England and was immersed in the building arts by his father, a builder.